Night Terrors (film)

-Night Terrors is a 1993 American horror film directed by Tobe Hooper.
+Night Terrors is a 1993 horror film directed by Tobe Hooper.
 It stars Robert Englund in a dual role, as both Chevalier and the Marquis de Sade.
 The film was originally set to be shot in Egypt, which later was changed to Tel Aviv, which led the original director to quit the feature and the production company to hire director Tobe Hooper.
+It is a co-production between Canada and Israel.

 The film has received several negative reviews, noting Hooper's lower quality output following the release of Poltergeist.

 Plot

 A young girl travels to Cairo to visit her father, and becomes unwillingly involved with a bizarre sadomasochistic cult led by the charismatic Paul Chevalier, who is a descendant of the Marquis de Sade.